seatgeek/nomad-firehose/README.md

 ### `evaluations`

 `nomad-firehose evaluations` will monitor all evaluation changes in the Nomad cluster and emit an firehose event per change to the configured sink.

+### `jobs`

+`nomad-firehose jobs` will monitor all job changes in the Nomad cluster and emit an firehose event per change to the configured sink.